 MJIIT was established as a government-to-government initiative with the objective of incorporating a novel Japanese-style of education in Malaysia.
 The approach is based on intensive R&D activities as well as close relations between academics and students capitalising on a highly productive work environment with a strong sense of professional ethics.
 MJIIT works closely with Japanese universities and industries to create a distinctive working culture and employs a holistic approach in its programme offerings.
 MJIIT offers undergraduate programmes, postgraduate and R&D activities.
 Presently, academic programmes at MJIIT are strongly supported by a consortium of twenty-five Japanese universities and five associate members from Japanese government agencies and industry.
-For further details about the history of MJIIT, please refer to https://mjiit.utm.my/history/.
+For further details about the history of MJIIT, please refer to http://mjiit.utm.my/history-of-mjiit/.

 MJIIT strives to create partnerships through a hybrid approach of joint research, joint supervision, student-exchange, and staff mobility within the Japanese consortium universities.
 Presently, facilities at MJIIT in Kuala Lumpur include a new multi-storey building with state-of-the-art laboratories for research and development.
 Moreover, MJIIT is able to exploit all the facilities of UTM including the established research facilities and support of experienced academics.
-Figure 1 shows the current organization chart of MJIIT.
+Figure 1 shows the new MJIIT building while Figure 2 illustrates the current organization chart of MJIIT.
+Figure 2 shows the staff members which are part of postgraduate committee led by Deputy Dean (Academic & Student Development).
+More details of the committee are in Section 1.5.
+Figure 4 summarizes the advantages of being a postgraduate student in MJIIT.